PX4/PX4-Autopilot/nuttx/README.txt

     file is included by all other make files to determine what is included in the build and what is not.
 This file is also used to generate a C configuration header at include/nuttx/config.h.

+  Copy configs/<board-name>/<config-dir>/appconfig to ${APPSDIR}/.config

+    The appconfig file describes the applications that need to be built in the appliction directory (APPSDIR).
+Not all configurations have an appconfig file.
+This file is deprecated and will not be used with new defconfig files produced with the mconf configuration tool.

 General information about configuring NuttX can be found in: